The Princess Bride is my favorite movie of all time. There was a point in my life where I could recite the entire movie, line by line.

 Vizzini has considered 2 possibilities, either the cup initially placed in front of him was poisoned, or the cup initially in front of Westley was poisoned.

 Since Westley drank from what he thought was his own cup without hesitation, Vizzini knew it would be safe to drink from the same cup (which he actually had).
+It’s why he waits until Westley drinks before he he confidently smiles and sips from the goblet.

 Never Get Involved in a Land War in Asia